 Spikeguard transient protection devices (TPD) are organized into five major categories that optimize the protective characteristics.

-EIA flange suppressors are ideal for protecting 1 to 10 kilowatt or multi-coupled low power transmitters from the effects of lightning and EMP.
+The FCC-350A series includes EIA flange suppressors that are ideal for protecting 1 to 10 kilowatt or multi-coupled low power transmitters from the effects of lightning and EMP.